elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part II - Neural Networks and Deep Learning/Chapter 16 - Natural Language Processing with RNNs and Attention/README.md

-# Autoencoders, GANs, and Diffusion Models
+# Natural Language Processing with RNNs and Attention